CaixaPay Hits Market Capitalization of $7.89 Million (CXP)

-CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the U.S. dollar during the 24-hour period ending at 21:00 PM Eastern on March 28th.
-Over the last seven days, CaixaPay has traded up 3,826.1% against the U.S. dollar.
-CaixaPay has a total market cap of $7.89 million and approximately $26.00 worth of CaixaPay was traded on exchanges in the last day.
-One CaixaPay coin can now be purchased for about $0.10 or 0.00000268 BTC on cryptocurrency exchanges.
+CaixaPay (CURRENCY:CXP) traded 3,850.5% higher against the U.S. dollar during the twenty-four hour period ending at 20:00 PM ET on March 30th.
+CaixaPay has a total market capitalization of $7.89 million and $26.00 worth of CaixaPay was traded on exchanges in the last day.
+During the last seven days, CaixaPay has traded 3,826.1% higher against the U.S. dollar.
+One CaixaPay coin can now be bought for approximately $0.10 or 0.00000268 BTC on exchanges.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.